 White, soft and sore skin: This can occur after prolonged exposure to moisture and is often seen on the soles of the feet of people who suffer from excessive sweating of the feet.

-If you suspect you suffer from excessive sweating, it is wise to consult a doctor or dermatologist.
+If you suspect that you suffer from excessive sweating, it is wise to consult a doctor or dermatologist.
 They can determine the cause of the problem and recommend appropriate treatment.

 Causes of Excessive Perspiration